albrechu/CrocNDoc/README.md

 ![](assets/images/water.png?raw=true "") | ![](assets/images/lives.png?raw=true "")

 ## Build
+Unfortunately are the build tools currently private.
+Ignore the following.

 The game should be easy to build with the batch file that was slightly changed.
 You can for example call `make` at root to compile and run the game.
 It just calls the batch file with `make_c.bat` and `make_c.bat run`.
 You don't need make, but this would be easier for testing without relying on geany.
 Note that the geany file was never tested, because I use Visual Studio as an editor